OtaTran241/AI_Assistant/README.md

    - This application is a chatbot developed by Trần Đức Thuận.
    - You can interact with the application both by voice and through the chatbox.
-   - The supported languages are English ( Vietnamese with be update soon :3).
+   - The supported languages are English and Vietnamese.
    - Since this is a personal project, many other interesting features will be updated in the future.
 Thank you for following the project.
 🌟 [Installation and Usage](#Installation-and-Usage)
 🌟 [Contributing](#Contributing)